Some exploring in London...

 But can curiosity go too far?
 What about 'curiosity killed the cat...'?

 I think so.
 That isn't too say it is inherently bad, but unrestrained curiosity can be somewhat neurotic.
 I would say it crosses the line when you are trying to settle some discomfort with uncertainty instead of pursuing something out of pure interest.
-In my experience when you take a second to breathe and reflect you can realise you are in a despairing curious state over a more whimsical one.
-But it is easier said than done to be aware of this.
-I certainly find it difficult.
+In my experience when you take a second to breathe and reflect, you can realise you are in a despairing curious state over a more whimsical one.
+This is easier said than done, I certainly find it difficult.

-I think that to make use of your curiosity and allow it to flourish, you should be giving space for your brain to observe the world and letting it guide you.
-So yes, sometimes in the form of that spontaneous impromptu Wikipedia deep research session, but also in our living breathing planet around us.
-Maybe you can take a different route back on your way home.
-Maybe you can spark a conversation with that person you keep seeing with the cool clothes.
-Or you could read on a subject you've always been interested in but never gotten around to taking a longer look at.
-So I am trying to more readily ask the questions that come to my head.
-Keeping things novel, is the spice of life.
+I think that to make use of your curiosity and allow it to flourish, you should allow your brain to observe the world and guide you.
+Sometimes in the form of that spontaneous impromptu Wikipedia deep research session, but also in our environment.
+Maybe you can take a different route back on your way home, spark a conversation with that cool person you see around or read on a subject you've always been interested in.
+Raise awareness of the things that intruige you, pursue answers and enjoy the journey.